maldoinc/wireup/docs/pages/interfaces.md

     class InMemoryCache: ...
     ```

-    The `as_type` parameter is still useful when you want the function to retain its original type for other purposes (e.g.,
+    Use `as_type` when you want to register under a different type while keeping the original implementation type for other
-    testing, direct usage) while registering it under a different type in the container.
+    direct uses.

 ## Multiple Implementations